In California, the Richmond Progressive Alliance (RPA) won another stunning victory in this month’s local elections.

 While a few public employee and healthcare unions give considerable and important support to RPA, and the RPA structure provides for representation on the steering committee for social justice organizations and local unions, it is not a “labor party” in the sense that it represents the labor movement in politics.
 Too much of the labor movement, such as the building trades, is enmeshed in alliances with corporations, and the bulk of the remainder still relies primarily on the Democratic Party.
 RPA could be best described as representing independent political organization for local social justice struggles.

-RPA now moves from two members on City Council to four (we also had a majority in 2017-2018).
+RPA now moves from two members on City Council to four.
+(We also had a majority in 2017 and 2018.)
 Winning a majority again is exciting and we look forward to the challenges of our candidates’ having some ability to govern.
 Yet conditions make it a daunting task.

 The RPA will remain fragile until there is a network of similar independent organizations, a labor party, or some other formation with a solid base in a progressive labor movement to provide institutional stability, political grounding, and mass support.

 But cities can significantly improve the lives of residents by changing police practices, providing libraries and youth services, limiting gentrification, and enabling community organization to improve their neighborhoods.
 With this organizing comes the sense that people power can beat big corporations.
-The knowledge that we can build our own political organizations not dependent on the corporate-controlled Democratic Party is an essential part of building a national movement.
+The knowledge that we can build our own political organizations independent of the corporate-controlled Democratic Party is an essential part of building a national movement.
 More local successes like the RPA’s are necessary but not sufficient.
-We still need a labor movement exercising social justice politics and working class power at the national level and challenges to power at every level.
+We still need a labor movement exercising social justice politics and working-class power at the national level and challenges to power at every level.
 But those can’t be successful without also having power over local institutions.

 Can the RPA model be transferred to other cities?
 The jury is out.
 There have been some attempts elsewhere in California, and Oakland activists frequently look to it as a possible model.
 Many special circumstances contributed to how the RPA developed.
 The existence of one giant corporation, Chevron, which both spewed pollution and showed contempt for the city provided a clear target for initial organizing.
 A critical mass of activist cadres with organizing skills developed.
 Shifting demographics, like an influx of Latinx residents, helped break up entrenched political relations.